BP swings back to small profit, refining weighs

-LONDON (Reuters) - BP swung back to a small profit in the third quarter but warned the pace of recovery from the pandemic remains uncertain and is weighing on fuel demand and refining profits.
+LONDON (Reuters) - BP swung back to a small profit in the third quarter but warned the pace of recovery from the pandemic remains uncertain and continued to weigh on fuel demand and refining profits.

-BP said that it faced a volatile trading environment as Asia recovers faster than other regions.

-“The ongoing impacts of the COVID-19 pandemic continue to create a volatile and challenging trading environment,” BP said in a statement on Tuesday.
+The London-based company said that while fuel demand in Asia, particularly in China, was recovering, global consumption remained weak so far in the fourth quarter.

+BP’s shares are down more than 50% this year and remain near 25-year lows, battered by weak oil prices and investor concerns about BP’s ability to successfully shift to renewable energy from fossil fuels.

+The coronavirus crisis will however not slow BP’s transition plans, Chief Financial Officer Murray Auchincloss told Reuters.

+“It is hard to imagine the environment being much more brutal than it was in the third quarter,” Auchincloss said, even if the fourth quarter “is not materially different.”

-BP reported a $86 million profit for the three months to September 30, beating analysts’ expectations of a loss of $120 million.
-It followed a record $6.7 billion loss in the previous quarter.
+BP reported a $86 million underlying replacement cost profit, the company’s definition of net income, for the three months to Sept.
+30, beating analysts’ expectations of a loss of $120 million.
+It followed a record $6.7 billion loss in the previous quarter, when it also halved its dividend.

-There was a slow recovery in oil prices but extremely weak refining profit margins as fuel demand, particular for aviation fuel, remains weak due to the pandemic.
+Weak fuel demand continued to weigh on refining profit margins, with BP refineries operating at 80% of capacity, he added.
+Fuel demand remains around 15% below pre-crisis levels.

 BP’s refining margin of $6.20 per barrel was up slightly from the previous quarter but less than half of what it was a year earlier.

-BP’s shares are down more than 50% this year and remain near 25-year lows, battered by concerns over oil demand as well as investor concerns about BP’s ability to successfully shift to renewable energy from fossil fuels.
+BP plans to increase its renewable power capacity 20-fold by 2030 while reducing its oil output by 40% and diverting more funds to low-carbon investments.

-The company is reducing its headcount by around 10,000 in the coming months at a cost of around $1.4 billion spread over the next couple of years.
+The London-based company also plans to lay off around 10,000 employees, or roughly 15% of its global workforce at a cost of around $1.4 billion spread over the next few quarters.

+But investors have welcomed the new strategy cautiously amid concerns that BP’s won’t be able to hit its targeted profit margins in the transition.

 BP slightly reduced its debt in the quarter and said it expected a further decline in the fourth quarter as a result of asset sales.